Students living in

 they have finished their course they are not exempt.

-should provide a Council Tax Certificate to the Local Authority.
+should provide a Council Tax Certificate to the Local Authority to

 If you are a full-time student

-living in a house which is not occupied solely by other full-time
+living in a property which is not occupied solely by other full-time

 students or 'exempt persons' you may

 still qualify for a Council Tax reduction (see Discounts and

 are not eligible to receive Council Tax Benefit, certain groups may

 be (although undergraduate Student Loans/Grants, etc will be taken